bikeshaving/crank/website/guides/02-elements.md

 console.log(list.props.children.length); // 2
 ```

-As with HTML, Crank elements can have contents, placed between the opening and closing tags, and these contents are referred to as *children*.
-Because elements can have children which are also elements, elements form a tree of nodes.
+As with HTML, Crank elements can have contents, placed between its opening and closing tags.
+These contents are referred to as *children*.
+Because elements can have children which are also elements, elements can form a recursive tree of nodes.

 ```jsx
 const el = <div>{"a"}{1 + 1}{true}{false}{null}{undefined}</div>;